Brian P. Burns

 Brian Patrick Burns (July 12, 1936 – August 12, 2021) was an American entrepreneur, attorney and philanthropist.
-A leader in the Irish-American community, Burns was a distinguished collector of Irish art.
+Burns was a distinguished collector of Irish art.
 In December 2016, Maggie Haberman of The New York Times reported that then president-elect Donald Trump intended to name Burns as the next United States Ambassador to Ireland.
 However, in June 2017, Burns withdrew his name from consideration, due to ill health.

 Personal life and education

 Family

 Born in Boston, Massachusetts, Brian P. Burns was a third-generation Irish-American who traced his ancestry to County Kerry in the South-West region of Ireland.
 Burns's father, the Honorable John J. Burns (1901–1957), became a full professor of law at Harvard Law School at the age of 29, and sat on the Massachusetts Superior Court at age 30.
 Burns Sr. was the first General Counsel to the newly formed Securities and Exchange Commission (SEC) chaired by Joseph P. Kennedy Sr., and established by Franklin D. Roosevelt in 1934.
 In 1936, after resigning his position as counsel to the SEC, Burns Sr. entered private legal practice as a senior partner in the firm of Burns, Currie, Rich and Rice of New York.

 Brian P. Burns and his wife Eileen have eight children, four each from previous marriages, and fifteen grandchildren.
 Brian's four children were from his first marriage to Sheila O'Connor Burns.
 During the presentation of Palm Beach Atlantic University's American Free Enterprise Medal to Brian P. Burns in 2012, former U.S. Senator George LeMieux remarked that Burns and wife Eileen were the second married couple to receive PBA's highest awards, the American Free Enterprise medal and the Women of Distinction Award which Eileen Burns received in 2011.